How to get through a stock market crash – and benefit from it

 So, I believe, you should consider stock market crashes as a buying opportunity.
 I mean, a market correction or crash simply signifies stocks are on sale per se.
 Consider the following and your behaviours associated with these statements:

-- Would you panic sell your house if it dropped 20% in value in a few days or weeks?
+- Would you panic sell your house if it dropped 20% in value for a few months?

 - Would you buy more gas for your car if it dropped 20% at the pumps?